tigera-solutions/cc-eks-visualize-identify-security-gaps/mod/module-3-threat-defense.md

 1. Let's start by enabling the container threat detection feature.
    For this, go to the `Threat Defense` option in the left-hand menu of Calico Cloud and select `Container Threat Detection`.

-2. Navigate to `Threat Defense > Container Threat Detection` and click on the `Enable Container Threat Detection` button.
+2. Navigate to `Threat Defense > Container Threat Detection` and click the `Enable Container Threat Detection` button.

    ![enable-threat-detection](https://github.com/tigera-solutions/cc-eks-visualize-identify-security-gaps/assets/104035488/89d290a7-2aef-4a6b-8813-11bf94db2577)